Florida Uncontested Divorce - Final Hearing

 I am an American citizen and the court is asking me to bring some forms as the Marital Settlement Agreement.

 My spouse (or future ex) lives in another country, do I have to make her sign for the Marital Settlement Agreement?

 Who needs to sign that?
 And I am the only party that will attend the final hearing.
 Can I still get divorced?

 Answer to Florida Divorce Question

-Although the rules for an Uncontested Divorce (Simplified) specifically state that both you and your spouse must attend the Final Hearing, you might want to file a Motion Requesting a Telephonic Hearing
+Although the rules for an Uncontested Divorce (Simplified) specifically state that both you and your spouse must attend the Final Hearing, you might want to file a Motion & Order For a Telephonic Hearing

 .You must obtain a date and time for a court appearance from the clerk of court.

 On that date, you and your spouse must appear together before a judge.